 Everyone always wants to know whether or not cats get cavities.
-You may notice that there are very few cat and dog dentists, and this is because they’re on a very low sugar diet that does not lead to lots of cavities.
-When cavities do appear, they can be painful for animals, just as they are for humans.
+You may notice that there are very few cat and dog dentists, and this is because they’re on a very low-sugar diet that does not lead to lots of cavities.
+When cavities appear, they can be painful for animals, just as they are for humans.

 Why Do Cat Bites Get Infected?

-If you own a cat, there’s no doubt that you’ve taken a bite or two, and these can be deep and painful.
+If you own a cat, there’s no doubt you’ve taken a bite or two, which can be deep and painful.
 The fact of the matter is that cats can leave an infection with these deep punctures, and that’s due to their sharp, pointy fangs, or canines.
-These sharp teeth are designed similar to hypodermic needles, and they can penetrate the flesh intensely.
+These sharp teeth are designed similarly to hypodermic needles and can penetrate the flesh intensely.

 Do Cats Re-grow Their Teeth?

-Not only do cats not re-grow teeth, they also don’t have tooth growth for their entire lives.
-Once the cat gets 30 permanent teeth in place then it’s done.
-Can you imagine what a cat’s mouth would look like if their teeth kept growing all their lives?
-You friendly Furball would not look as cute at age 15 as she did when she was a kitten.
+Not only do cats, not re-grow teeth, but they also don’t have tooth growth for their entire lives.
+Once the cat gets 30 permanent teeth in place, then it’s done.
+Can you imagine what a cat’s mouth would look like if its teeth kept growing all their lives?
+Your friendly Furball would not look as cute at age 15 as she did when she was a kitten.

 Do Cats Wear Braces?